 Sample 4 year plan for BA

-The BA in Film Studies at the University of Colorado, Boulder emphasizes the critical study of film as an art form.
+The BA in the Department of Cinema Studies & Moving Image Arts at the University of Colorado, Boulder emphasizes the critical study of film as an art form.
 The critical studies BA is designed to give students a solid knowledge of the history and aesthetics of international film, as well as exposure to the various methodological approaches of cinema studies as an academic discipline.
 Critical studies courses take a multi-faceted approach comprised of film screenings, readings, and lectures, while students are expected to practice their film analysis skills in writing assignments and class discussion.
-Like many programs in the Arts and Humanities, the BA Program in Film Studies aims more broadly to teach two fundamental skills: critical thinking and writing ability.
+Like many programs in the Arts and Humanities, the BA Program in the Department of Cinema Studies & Moving Image Arts aims more broadly to teach two fundamental skills: critical thinking and writing ability.
 These skills are developed in our program specifically through the examination of films, but they are also broadly useful well beyond the realm of film studies.
 The BA program enrolls approximately 425 majors.